gcastill0/go-integration-playground/tasks/task2-httpserver/README.md

 | Typical technical read | \~6–10 minutes  |
 | Careful read           | \~10–15 minutes |

+For questions or feedback, please contact me using [this form](https://gcastill0.github.io/#contact).

 ## What this service does

 The server responds to a health-style probe at `/ping` with a JSON message indicating the service is reachable, and it echoes any JSON document posted to `/echo` back to the caller.
 The `utils` package centralizes common HTTP concerns such as writing JSON responses, applying headers, and uniform error payloads, which keeps the endpoint handlers concise and predictable.
 The end-to-end behavior matches the assessment’s expected outputs.